-Guidance 3: When a person requests removal of a second factor or a full multi-factor it is strongly recommended to either identify the person with the organisation Identity Provider and current multi-factor authentication or with one of the methods in section 5.2.5.
+Guidance 4: When a person requests removal of a second factor or a full multi-factor it is strongly recommended to either identify the person with the organisation Identity Provider and current multi-factor authentication or with one of the methods in section 5.2.5.
 When using method 1 in 5.2.5 to revoke a factor it is strongly recommended to require multi-factor authentication.
-5.4.2 Credential Issuing after Credential Revocation MUST be done using one of the following methods:

-- 1. One of the methods 1-3 in 5.2.5 with pre-registered identifiers; - One of the methods 4 and 6 in 5.2.5 with pre-registered address information; - Method 5 in 5.2.5 with high probability that it is the same Subject; or - Other equivalent identity proofing method with high probability that it is the same Subject - One of the methods in 5.2.5 with pre-registered identifiers to ensure that it is the same Subject; or - Other equivalent identity proofing method with high probability that it is the same Subject
+- 5.4.2 Credential Issuing after Credential Revocation MUST be done using one of the following methods: - 1.
+One of the methods 1-4 or 6 in 5.2.5 with pre-registered identifiers; - 2.
+One of the methods 5 or 7 in 5.2.5 with assurance that it is the same Subject; or - Other equivalent identity proofing method with assurance that it is the same Subject. - 1.
+One of the methods in 5.2.5 with pre-registered identifiers to ensure that it is the same Subject: or - 2.
+Other equivalent identity proofing method with assurance that it is the same Subject.